-- D. The proposed subdivision and/or development shall be at all times available to the planning division planning director and the planning division planning director may: - 1.
-Do general inspection of the project and/or development; - 2.
-Notify the subdivider or developer's consulting engineer of any improper workmanship or improper construction; - 3.
-Conduct a final inspection if such an inspection is required before acceptance of the work by the City of Alexandria. - E. The subdivider and/or developer's consulting engineer and/or architect shall be responsible for the following: - 1.
-Providing a survey party for the stake out of lines and grades to complete the work; - 2.
-Inspection of the layout of sanitary sewer lines and the storm drainage, including the preparation of "as built" tap record.
+- 2. Inspection of the layout of sanitary sewer lines and the storm drainage, including the preparation of "as built" tap record.
 (This may be performed by the testing laboratory); - 3.
-Shall request final inspection by the planning divisionplanning director. - 4.
+Shall request final inspection by the planning director. - 4.
 Shall inspect the construction of street paving; - F. The testing laboratory shall be responsible for the following: - 1.
 To make any soil report required by this chapter; - 2.
 To test the concrete used in the construction of the street pavements, curbs, sidewalks and other improvements; - 3.
-The testing laboratory shall furnish reports to the planning divisionplanning director, the developer and/or subdivider, the consulting engineer and the contractor on items (A) and (B) above.
+The testing laboratory shall furnish reports to the planning director, the developer and/or subdivider, the consulting engineer and the contractor on items (A) and (B) above.